This page aims to provide one single point of access for adults with autism and their families to find out:

 The assessor will then carry out the assessment to be able to agree what your needs are, what outcomes you are aiming to achieve and will work with you to plan how best to achieve them.
 More detail on assessment can be found on the Assessment for adult social care page.

 Families and those who are unpaid carers of people with autism may also need support.
 A Carers Assessment is an opportunity to discuss your needs as a carer and identify any support needs which link to a suitable plan to meet your needs.
 More detail on carers support can be found in the Carers section.

 Those with a diagnosis can access support from a number of places.
-Those with a diagnosis who ask for a community care assessment and who meet the threshold for funded support will be referred on for specialist support.
+Those with a diagnosis who ask for a care act assessment and who meet the threshold for funded support will be referred on for specialist support.
 Those who do not meet the threshold will be signposted to local voluntary agencies specialising in autism and self help groups where people with autism and family members offer advice, information and peer support.